Simulation cockpit: Aircraft simpits

 The level of functionality will also vary within the 'pit'.
 Very realistic-looking pits may have nonfunctioning instruments, simply in place to complete the 'feel' of the cockpit.
 At the top end of realism would be individual real instruments, either modified from actual aircraft components or replicated.
 This approach provides the maximum immersion, but presents a dramatic increase in building complexity, with interface electronics needing to be fabricated and the associated software drivers needing to be written.
 A compromise between the two is to display the instruments on a monitor and mount this behind the panel.
 The simulated instruments can then be seen through the cutouts which can give a realistic effect, especially if the aircraft uses 'glass cockpit' displays in real life.

-Many pit builders go through the process of building a basic, low-spec compromise pit first, just to give them a dedicated environment to practice their hobby.
-The lessons learned in this process can be put to good use if they later decide to build a high-spec compromise or replica pit, which requires a great deal of time, effort, and passion to complete.